johnwalt8/344W20_adventure/README.md

 	johnwalt.buildrooms.c - creates a series of files that hold descriptions of the in-game rooms, and how the rooms are connected.
-	johnwalt.adventure.c - provides an interface for playing the game using the most recetnly gennerated rooms.
+	johnwalt.adventure.c - provides an interface for playing the game using the most recently gennerated rooms.
 		The player will begin in "starting room" and will win automatically entering the "ending room", game exits desplaying path (not including starting room) During game, player can enter "time" comment that returns current time